 Filter by map time

 If your map contains time-aware layers, the table will filter records based on the current map time.
 As you step or play the time slider in the map view, only the records that fall within the current span will display in the table.
 By default, the filter is on when time is enabled in the map.
-If you want to see all the records in the table, you can turn off Filter By Time in the Filter group on the View tab for the table.
+To see all the records in the table, you can turn off Filter By Time at the bottom of the table view.
+You can also access filter options for the table under the Table tab, on the View tab, in the Filter group.

 Filter by map range

 If your map contains range-aware layers, the table will filter records based on the current map range.
 As you step or play the range slider in the map view, only the records that fall within the current span will display in the table.
 By default, the filter is on when range is enabled in the map.
-If you want to see all the records in the table, you can turn off Filter By Range in the Filter group on the View tab for the table.
+To see all the records in the table, you can turn off Filter By Range at the the bottom of the table view.
+You can also access filter options for the table under the Table tab, on the View tab, in the Filter group.

 Time and range filters can be used together.
 If you have a map that is both time- and range-aware, the table will display records using both filters.

 Filtering table records using the current map extent is only available in 2D views.
 To filter the table view to show only records that correspond to features in the visible geographic extent of the map, click Filter By Extent at the bottom of the table in the Filters list.
 Optionally, under the Table tab, on the View tab, in the Filter group, click Extent .
 As you pan and zoom the map to different extents, the rows in the table will update to match.
 The extent filter is not affected by layer visibility.
 The table will display records filtered appropriately by map extent even when layer visibility is turned off in the Contents pane or suppressed by a visibility range setting.

 How to tell if your table has filtered data